Education and Schools in the United Kingdom

 Private schools in the United Kingdom

 The United Kingdom has a tradition of private schools, which are also called independent schools.
-These schools generally follow the British curriculum but offer a wider range of subjects.
-However, more and more private schools in the UK are starting to offer students the opportunity to study for the International Baccalaureate.
+These schools generally follow the British curriculum but aren't obligated to and can offer a wider range of subjects if they wish.
+More and more private schools in the UK are starting to offer students the opportunity to study for the International Baccalaureate.

 Private schools tend to offer a higher standard of teaching and smaller class sizes.
 However, fees at private schools are high.
 On top of school fees, parents should also budget for other expenses such as uniforms and stationery.
 Most private schools do offer a limited number of scholarships for students who are particularly gifted.